Unbabel: History

+After its turnover fell by nearly 50 percent in the space of a year, Unbabel was sold to American translation and language services company TransPerfect in August 2025 for a "relatively low value", resulting in a "total loss" for many investors.

+In the United States

 In August 2019 Unbabel opened a research lab in Pittsburgh, PA.
 The lab is led by U.S. researcher Alon Lavie.

 Its customers include easyJet, Booking.com, Rovio Entertainment, Under Armour, Pinterest, and Facebook.